dotnet/docs-maui/docs/fundamentals/behaviors.md

 Platform behaviors are created by deriving from the <xref:Microsoft.Maui.Controls.PlatformBehavior`1> or <xref:Microsoft.Maui.Controls.PlatformBehavior`2> class.
 They respond to arbitrary conditions and events on a native control.

 A platform behavior can be implemented through conditional compilation, or partial classes.
 The approach adopted here is to use partial classes, where a platform behavior typically consists of a cross-platform partial class that defines the behaviors API, and a native partial class that implements the behavior on each platform.
-At build time, multi-targeting combines the partial classes to build the platform behavior for each platform.
+At build time, multi-targeting combines the partial classes to build the platform behavior on each platform.

 The process for creating a platform behavior is as follows:

 1. Create a cross-platform partial class that defines the API for the platform behavior.
-1. Create a native partial class on each platform your app is built for, that inherits from the <xref:Microsoft.Maui.Controls.PlatformBehavior`1> or <xref:Microsoft.Maui.Controls.PlatformBehavior`2> class, where `TView` is the cross-platform control to which the behavior should apply, and `TPlatformView` is the native view that implements the cross-platform control on a particular platform.
+1. Create a native partial class on each platform your app is built for, that has the same name as the cross-platform partial class.
+This native partial class should inherit from the <xref:Microsoft.Maui.Controls.PlatformBehavior`1> or <xref:Microsoft.Maui.Controls.PlatformBehavior`2> class, where `TView` is the cross-platform control to which the behavior should apply, and `TPlatformView` is the native view that implements the cross-platform control on a particular platform.

     > [!NOTE]
     > While it's required to create a native partial class on each platform your app is built for, it's not required to implement the platform behavior functionality on every platform.
 For example, you might create a platform behavior that modifies the border thickness of a native control on some, but not all, platforms.

 1. In each native partial class that you require to implement the platform behavior you should:
-    1. Override the <xref:Microsoft.Maui.Controls.PlatformBehavior`2.OnAttachedTo%2A> method.
-This method is called immediately after the platform behavior is attached to a cross-platform control.
-This method receives a reference to the cross-platform control to which it is attached, and optionally a reference to the native control that implements the cross-platform control.
-This method can be used to register event handlers or perform other setup that's required to support the platform behavior functionality.
-For example, you could subscribe to an event on a control.
-The behavior functionality would then be implemented in the event handler for the event.
+    1. Override the <xref:Microsoft.Maui.Controls.PlatformBehavior`2.OnAttachedTo%2A> method to perform any setup.
-    1. Override the <xref:Microsoft.Maui.Controls.PlatformBehavior`2.OnDetachingFrom%2A> method.
-This method is called when the behavior is removed from the cross-platform control.
-This method receives a reference to the control to which it is attached, and optionally a reference to the native control that implements the cross-platform control.
-This method should be used to perform any required cleanup.
-For example, you could unsubscribe from an event on a control to prevent memory leaks.
+    1. Override the <xref:Microsoft.Maui.Controls.PlatformBehavior`2.OnDetachingFrom%2A> method to perform any cleanup.
     1. Implement the core functionality of the platform behavior.

 The behavior can then be consumed by attaching it to the <xref:Microsoft.Maui.Controls.VisualElement.Behaviors> collection of the control.